・

 The workflow "Automatically post to WordPress when a Google Calendar event is created" is a business workflow that streamlines schedule management and website updates.

-This allows smooth updates of blog and event pages, saving time and effort.
+This allows for smoother updates to blogs and event pages, saving time and effort.

 ■Recommended for

-・Bloggers and web managers who want to reflect schedule management from Google Calendar on a WordPress site
+- Bloggers and web managers who want to reflect Google Calendar schedule management on their WordPress site

-・SME employees spending time on manual posting tasks
+- Small business personnel who are spending too much time on manual posting tasks

-・Event organizers who want to automatically publish event information on the site and simplify updating tasks
+- Event organizers who want to automatically publish event information on their site and simplify update tasks

-・Those who want to efficiently operate multiple platforms while maintaining information consistency
+- Those who want to efficiently manage multiple platforms while maintaining consistency of information

 After copying is complete, press "OK" on the screen below to start the setup!